Event interface represents an event which takes place in the DOM.

 - A reference to the currently registered target for the event.
 This is the object to which the event is currently slated to be sent.
 It's possible this has been changed along the way through retargeting.

-Node(en-US)s through which the event has bubbled.
+Nodes through which the event has bubbled.

 - Indicates whether or not the call to

 - Indicates which phase of the event flow is being processed.

 - The explicit original target of the event (Mozilla-specific.)